Kiko Femenía: Alavés

 On 2 July 2015, Femenía moved to Deportivo Alavés after agreeing to a one-year contract.
 He contributed 38 appearances and five goals in his debut campaign as they returned to the top flight after ten years, and was eventually reconverted into a right-back.

 Femenía left the Mendizorrotza Stadium on 6 June 2017, as his contract was due to expire.

 Watford

 On 1 July 2017, Femenía signed for Watford after agreeing to a four-year deal.
 He made his debut in the Premier League on 12 August, coming on for injured Daryl Janmaat early into a 3–3 home draw against Liverpool.

 Femenía scored his first league goal for the English club on 31 March 2018, helping the hosts earn one point after a 2–2 home draw with Bournemouth.

 Villarreal

 On 28 July 2022, aged 31, Femenía returned to Spain after five years and joined Villarreal CF on a three-year contract, for an undisclosed fee.
 He played 86 games during his spell.

 Getafe

 On 1 July 2025, the free agent Femenía signed a two-year deal with Getafe CF also in the top tier.
+The following 8 March, he opened an eventual 2–0 home win over Real Betis.

+International career

+In March 2011, Femenía was called by Spain under-21 team manager Luis Milla for a friendly against France, but never earned a cap at this level.